Contributing

 }

-We should also favor marking properties as readonly, even when private, if their values should not be set/changed outside of the constructor.
+We should also favor marking properties as readonly, even when private, if their values should not be set/changed outside the constructor.

 Functions/Methods